 Reproduction

-The popular notion of the female black widow spider eating the male after the mating takes place is not always true.
-Although this behavior has been observed in some species, the males may manage to escape, especially if the female has been well fed or if the male does not remain in the vicinity after mating.
+The popular idea that the female always eats the male after mating is not always true.
+This behavior has been observed in some species, but males can escape, especially if the female has recently eaten or if the male leaves quickly after mating.

 Black Widow Spider and Humans